gabrielburnworth/Image-to-plant-coordinates/README.md

 variable | default | description
  :---: | :---: | :---
 `image` | farmbot.png | Input image: try a dark object on a white or transparent background.
-`size` | 200 | Size to resize the image.
+`size` | 200 | Pixel width/height used to resize the image.
 Affects number of coordinate results.
 `scale` | 13 | Scale for image rendered in plants.
 `startx` | 200 | X coordinate of bottom left of plant-rendered image.
 `starty` | 200 | Y coordinate of bottom left of plant-rendered image.